kadenjenson/BearCanyon/README.md

 X Style pages

-* Links to email and map in the contact
+X Links to email and map in the contact

 * Implement ability to add pictures to projects